GIScience/gis-training-resource-center/content/Module_2/en_qgis_data_sources_ex4.md

 ^^^
 A quick and easy way to get specific OSM data, such as the road network, or the locations of health facilities, is to search for the data on the [humanitarian data exchange (HDX)](https://data.humdata.org/).

 Here, the Humanitarian OpenStreetMap Team provides OSM exports for countries.
+The disadvantage of this method is that since the exports are for countries, the datasets are generally quite large and difficult to handle with QGIS.

 :::